Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 after_destroy :calculate_statistics
 ```

 <p>Pretty easy to understand: everytime the record is saved, I want to have parameterized form of name, e.g. for a slug.
 Also, after the record is saved or destroyed, I want the statistics to be updated.
 For instance, in real estate search engine application, investment has many apartments and I want to keep track of total count of apartments, average price, minimum and maximum price etc. without performing calculations each time.
-And one more callback concerning associations: dependent: :destroy option.
+And one more callback concerning associations: <code>dependent: :destroy</code>  option.
 It is pretty useful and keeps the integrity of data, but you have to be sure when using it.
 If you think for a moment, these are "low-level" callbacks - they don't concern business logic and are something that you would like to have on a database level.
 It can be also achieved by using trigger functions in the database, but Rails callbacks are much easier to handle.</p>

 <p>This is not the only right way for using callbacks, if you are absolutely sure that something should really be executed as callback, feel free to use them, but please, don't send notifications, don't connect with Facebook API or download files from Dropbox in callbacks.
 You will be safe, the logic will be easy to understand and testing will be much easier.</p>